superisaac/nodemux/README.md

-# nodepool
+# nodemux
-nodepool maintains pools of blockchain nodes, relay and load-balance JSONRPC and REST requests to nodes
+nodemux is the multiplexer and load balancer of block chain nodes